mona-actions/gh-pma/README.md

   gh pma [flags]

 Flags:
-      --confirm                    Auto respond to confirmation prompt
+      --confirm                    Auto respond to visibility alignment confirmation prompt -c, --create-csv                 Whether to create a CSV file with the results.
+  -i, --create-issues              Whether to create issues in target org repositories or not.
       --ghes-api-url string        Required if migrating from GHES.
 The domain name for your GHES instance.
 For example: ghes.contoso.com (default "github.com")
       --github-source-org string   Uses GH_SOURCE_PAT env variable or --github-source-pat option.
 Will fall back to GH_PAT or --github-target-pat if not set.
       --github-source-pat string
       --github-target-org string   Uses GH_PAT env variable or --github-target-pat option.
       --github-target-pat string
   -h, --help                       help for gh
-  -t, --threads int                Number of threads to process concurrently.
+      --threads int                Number of threads to process concurrently.
 Maximum of 10 allowed.
 Increasing this number could get your PAT blocked due to API limiting. (default 3)
   -v, --version                    version for gh
 ```